dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : DOTS agents MUST support mitigation scope aliases, allowing DOTS client and server to refer to collections of protected resources by an opaque identifier created through the data channel, direct configuration, or other means.
+Domain name and URI mitigation scopes may be thought of as a form of scope alias, in which the addresses to which the domain name or URI resolve represent the full scope of the mitigation.

 : If there is additional information available narrowing the scope of any requested attack response, such as targeted port range, protocol, or service,